Aejis/udoc/spec.md

 ```

 Description can be ended with a `Deprecated!` standalone tag which indicates
-what code is deprecated and can be removed in next versions.
+that code is deprecated and can be removed in next versions.
 In this case,
 description section should explain reason of deprecation and alternatives for
 using instead.

 ### Params section:

-`Params:` should contains the list of parameters with following columns:
+`Params:` should contain the list of parameters with following columns:

 * parameter name - required
 * parameter type - optional, Should be wrapped into the curly braces.
 If
-  parameter can have different types - it should be splitted with pipe `|`
+  parameter has different types they should be splitted with pipe `|`
 * parameter description - optional, Brief param desription.
-In cases when
+If parameter is
-  parameter optional or have a default value, description should ends with
+  optional or has a default value, description should end with mention of this
-  pointing to this in a parentheses: `(optional, default: false)`
+  in a parentheses: `(optional, default: false)`

 It is recommended to align columns with spaces.